MyLifeUa/MyLife/README.md

 To fully address the problems in real life we need to solve, we should conduct several **studies**, **analysis** and **interviews** to get an idea of the actual usage our platform aims to have.

-With that objective in mind our process of requirements gathering can be divided into **3 distinct parts**.
+With that objective in mind, our process of requirements gathering can be divided into **3 distinct parts**.

 In the **first part**, we discussed different ideas through **brainstorms** to decide what will be the **system boundaries**, **objectives** and **users**.